Roy-Ip/credit-risk-classification/Credit Risk Analysis Report.md

 ### Variable Information:
 The loan status is the variable that is being predicted using this model.
-It is showing 18759 numbers of approved loans and 625 numbers of denied loans.
+It is showing 18759 numbers of healthy loans and 625 numbers of high-risk loans.

 ### Machine Learning Process: